Heat Pump Auxiliary Heat Running Constantly | Defrost Cycle, Thermostat Issues Portland

 Preventive Maintenance Reduces Auxiliary Heat Usage

-Portland homeowners can reduce auxiliary heat usage by 60-80% through proper maintenance and system optimization.
-Annual tune-ups, filter changes during pollen season, and refrigerant checks ensure your heat pump operates efficiently throughout our challenging climate.
-These preventive measures cost $250-500 annually but prevent $400-800 in unnecessary auxiliary heat costs during winter.
+In my experience, Portland homeowners can cut aux heat usage by 60–80% with consistent maintenance and some system tuning.
+Annual tune-ups, filter swaps during pollen season, and refrigerant checks keep the heat pump running efficiently through our wet, cold winters.
+You’ll spend $250–500 a year on upkeep — but you’ll avoid $400–800 in wasted aux heat costs when January rolls around.

 When to Call Professional Heat Pump Service